False or misleading statements by Donald Trump (first term): Fact-checking Trump

 We often hear from readers wondering how President Trump's penchant for falsehoods stacks up in comparison to previous presidents.
 But there is no comparison: Trump exists in a league of his own.
 Deception, misdirection, gaslighting, revisionism, absurd boasts, and in some cases, provable lies, are core to his politics.

 After departing the White House, January 20, 2021, Trump gave a farewell address at Joint Base Andrews in Maryland prior to departing on Air Force One for his residence in Palm Beach, Florida.
 The AP fact-checked his speech, and reported that it included false statements about his presidency and administration's accomplishments.
 These included statements that he passed the largest tax cuts in history; that the U.S. economy during his tenure was the greatest in U.S. history; that he achieved record job creation; that his administration rebuilt both the U.S. military and the American manufacturing industry; that he destroyed the ISIS caliphate; and a reiteration of his previously repeated falsehood that he, and not former President Barack Obama, had passed the Veterans Choice Act.
 These falsehoods added to the 30,573 falsehoods that The Washington Posts fact-checker had tallied by the end of Trump's presidency, an average of 21 falsehoods a day.

 Scholarly analysis of Trump's tweets found "significant evidence" of an intent to deceive:

 Analyzing Trump's tweets with a regression function designed to predict true and false claims based on their language and composition, it finds significant evidence of intent underlying most of Trump's false claims, and makes the case for calling them lies when that outcome agrees with the results of traditional fact-checking procedures....
 We argue, based on our findings here, that intent to deceive is a reasonable inference from most of Trump's false tweets, and that drawing that conclusion when the evidence warrants could help scholars and journalists alike better explain the strategic functions of political falsehoods.

 Credibility polling

 According to a September 2018 CNN-SSRS poll of 1,003 respondents, only 32% percent found Trump honest and trustworthy, the worst read in CNN polling history.
 The number was 33% on election day, November 8, 2016.
 In June 2020, a Gallup poll of 1,034 adults within the U.S. found that 36% found Trump honest and trustworthy.
 By comparison, 60% of respondents found President Obama honest and trustworthy in June 2012 during his re-election campaign.

 Re-election campaign

 During the Trump's re-election campaign, he defended his actions and criticized the media.
-He referred to a nonexistent incident ("last night in Sweden ...") while criticizing the asylum policies of several European countries.
+At a rally in February 2017, he referred to a nonexistent incident ("last night in Sweden ...") while criticizing the asylum policies of several European countries.
 After backlash from the press and the Swedish government, Trump said he was referring to a Fox News program aired the previous day.